-Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Its Future
+Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Their Future

 "He has to understand in the world that we're in now that people's space is important to them," Pelosi said at a panel event sponsored by Politico, "and what's important is how they receive it and not necessarily how you intended it."

 And she said his apology was not enough.
 "To say, 'I'm sorry you were offended,' is not an apology," Pelosi said.
-"It's, 'I'm sorry I invaded your space,' not, 'I'm sorry you were offended.'"
+"It's, 'I'm sorry I invaded your space,' not, 'I'm sorry you were offended.' "

 Others, including women who have met or known Biden for years, would say they reveal more about personality than character — more about style than fitness for office.
 A widely quoted op-ed in USA Today by former Biden aide Elizabeth E. Alexander offered a spirited defense: "He was, is and always has been a champion for women and equality."